hamadodene/pubsubcache/README.md

 **Note**: This can be improved in the future.

 ## To Do
-- Implement unit tests
-- Write multi-node tests
 - Publish to Maven repository
+- Handle some consistency problem in distributed cache and Justify some choose
+- Add more tests